A Aman Verma

 Q5: How do I maintain the vibrancy of my gradient design over time?

 To keep your gradient design looking vibrant, apply a suitable topcoat or sealer after the dye has dried.
 Regularly condition the leather with a quality leather conditioner to prevent it from drying out and losing its luster.
-Using high-quality products, such as those available from Angelus Direct, and following their care instructions can help maintain the vibrancy and longevity of your design.
+Using high-quality products, such as those available from Angelus Direct, and following the given care instructions can help maintain the vibrancy and longevity of your design.

 Link to share